Cormac McCarthy’s 2006 multiple-award-winning book. I read the Vintage International first edition.

 noun – (British, dialect) – stump.

 I would love to read a version of The Road with emphasis on plot instead of style.
-My curiosity about the man, the boy, and the world they found themselves in was never satisfied.
+My curiosity about the man, the boy, and their world was never satisfied.
 After the first 30 pages, you learn nothing more about them.
 But it’s not a terribly long read.
 McCarthy was very smart to not make this a 600-page monster.

 My advice if you plan to read The Road: do it in as few sittings as possible.
 This is not a ten-minutes-before-bed or waiting-in-doctor’s-office kind of affair.
 Make a pot of coffee after dinner and get down to business.
 And, if you get about fifty pages in and it’s not doing anything for you, feel free to bail.
 It’s not going to change what it’s doing.